Wizernary - Translating Geek to English

 Think before you click!
 Oh and by the way, we have our own Security Awareness Training!

-See (2FA) Two Factor Authentication.
-Typically, the way to check you are who you say are is by the company or website (bank, Amazon, etc.) sending a code to the phone THEY think you have (or you told them that you own).
+See Two factor authentication, however it’s typically the way to check that you are who you say are by the company or website (bank, Amazon, etc.) sending a code to the phone THEY think you have (or you told them that you own).
+We talk a lot about multi-factor authentication being something you know, you are, or you own (pick two).
+So many times your phone becomes part of that equation.
+Its certainly NOT the most secure way to do two factors, but for many, it’s the most convenient.

 Threat Intelligence Platform